-With a wave of new senior administrators beginning in FY24, focused attention on their mission formation as leaders and supervisors and earning the honor of Province Ignatian Educator of Distinction (a Key Performance Index) is a priority.
++ With a wave of new senior administrators, Xavier commits to their mission formation as leaders and supervisors and their achieving the honor of Province Ignatian Educator of Distinction.

 Xavier's model of radical care forms the Strategic Plan

 2. The Academic Life